 While it is true that the soft contact lens may stick to the surface of the eye when it (the lens) is dried out, re-moisturizing it should make it easy for you to remove it.
 A sterile saline solution or multi-purpose lens solution should be used to moisturize the lens.

-Yes, contact lenses can cause eye problems.
-There are certain eye complications that may arise due to the use of contact lenses.
-However if you follow your optometrist’s instructions regarding how to wear the contact lenses, how to take care of them, how frequently they should be replaced and how long to wear them then your risk of complications is reduced.
+Yes, they can cause eye problems.
+There are certain eye complications that may arise due to the use of contacts.
+However if you follow your optometrist’s instructions regarding how to wear them, how to take care of them, how frequently they should be replaced and how long to wear them then your risk of complications is reduced.

-Some years ago, the old-fashioned contact lens would pop out of the eye during sports or any other rigorous activity.
-However, while it is still possible, recent advancement in both soft and rigid gas permeable contact lenses have allowed for more customizable fits, making it more difficult to dislodge.
+Some years ago, the old-fashioned contacts would pop out of the eye during sports or any other rigorous activity.
+However, while it is still possible, recent advancement in both soft and rigid gas permeable lenses have allowed for more customizable fits, making it more difficult to dislodge.

 That depends on the brand and quality of lenses, but for the most part, contact lens prices have come a long way and most are quite affordable now.
-You can get disposable daily contact lenses (once considered a luxury) for less than the cost of a daily cup of coffee.
+You can get disposable daily contacts (once considered a luxury) for less than the cost of a daily cup of coffee.

 Thanks to the bifocal contact lens, age is no longer a barrier.
-Our optometrists and opticians at 360 Eyecare are licensed and experienced in all modalities of contact lenses including multi-focal and mono-vision systems.
+Our optometrists and opticians at 360 Eyecare are licensed and experienced in all modalities of contacts including multi-focal and mono-vision systems.

 Not really.
-A single bottle of sterile saline solution of general-purpose contact lens solution is enough to clean and disinfect most lenses.
-Better yet, you can opt for daily disposable contact lenses, which save you a lot of headache, as they do not require any solution.
+A multipurpose solution or hydrogen peroxide can be used to clean and disinfect most lenses on daily basis.
+Better yet, you can opt for daily disposable contacts, which save you a lot of headache, as they do not require any solution.
 These lenses are disposed on a daily basis and new ones are worn every day.

-For any further questions or if you would like to book your contact lens fit and consultation today at our 360 Eyecare office at the Beach in Toronto please call or email us at your convenience.
+For any further questions or if you would like to book your contact lens fit and consultation today at one of our 360 Eyecare offices in Toronto please call or email us at your convenience.
 Or, you can browse our online contact lens shop!